 You can find members of the SNHU community in every state and countries all over the world.
 In October, representatives from the New Hampshire headquarters made a trip out west to share Penmen Pride in California.

-Over the span of two days, members of the College for Online and Continuing Education (COCE) Student Success team, the SNHU Career advising team and the Office of Alumni Engagement partnered together to offer four unique event opportunities for local students, faculty and alumni to connect in person.
+Over the span of two days, members of the SNHU Online Student Success team, the SNHU Career advising team and the Office of Alumni Engagement partnered together to offer four unique event opportunities for local students, faculty and alumni to connect in person.
 These events included a leadership speaker and book signing with John C. Maxwell, a networking dinner, a breakfast meet-up and a cocktail party.

 Throughout the two days, we met with nearly 80 students, guests and adjunct faculty who wanted to share their online experience and learn more about the overall operation of the university.
 Adjunct professor Greg Salyer attended the breakfast meet-up in Los Angeles and had important and meaningful conversations with both a graduate online student in his academic program of English and Creative Writing, as well as with an undergraduate online student who is thinking about pursuing his master's degree in the same field.
 These conversations came naturally and mirrored those we see our faculty on campus having with students each day.

 Student Janice Cooper attended the leadership speaker and networking dinner and had this to say: "It was a tremendous pleasure meeting everyone and having the opportunity to make so many local connections with SNHU students here in my own back yard."
 Janice, like other fellow online students, was excited to take part in the events, which gave members of the SNHU community in California the opportunity to connect in person with each other as well as those who traveled from the main campus in Manchester, NH.